 There’s something for everyone, and if you’re only here once you really owe it to yourself to explore the area a little more before you leave.

-Here are our 6 favourite hikes at Moraine Lake.
+So without further ado, are our 7 favourite hikes at Moraine Lake.
 Let’s start with the easiest first:

 Aside from the insane views and the beautiful lakes, one thing that the Rockies are famous for are its Larch Pine trees.

 Larches are a special high altitude pine tree that turn bright yellow/orange in Autumn, and every year people come from all around the world to witness it.